advac/wp-mobile-detector/readme.txt

 * Includes seven mobile themes pre-installed.
 * Select any of the seven pre-installed mobile themes or choose one of your own.

+*WP Mobile Detector premium is now available!*
+Build your own custom mobile theme with our brand new interactive mobile theme editor.
+Change colors, upload a logo, insert mobile ads, track visitors with mobile statistics, and much more!
+See all of your changes in real-time right from your own browser.
+See exactly what your mobile visitors see.

+For more information please visit our website: http://websitez.com/wordpress-mobile/

 == Installation ==

 1. Unzip and place the 'wp-mobile-detector' folder in your 'wp-content/plugins' directory